Sushil-Takkekar/Flogo_test/Activities/SurveyMonkey_GetResponse/README.md

-# SurveyMonkey GetResponse
+# SurveyMonkey_GetResponse

-This activity allows you to get the responses for your survey.
+This activity allows you to get the responses for your survey in a json format.
+It takes survey name and access token as an input and gives all the responses for that survey in a compact json format, which can be used to represent the stats graphically.

 ## Installation